SIMKL/Sync-Simkl-to-Plex-Chrome-Extension/docs/internal/DEVLOG.md

 #### `4/3/2/2022`

 - `@phanirithvij`

   - Everything was going smoothly (not really) and then boom, the chrome update to latest stable version `99.0.4844.51` broke service worker message passing.

     - Lots of `Uncaught (in promise) Error: The message port closed before a response was received.` errors with the exact same code as before.
     - And it runs perfectly fine with no errors on the previous stable chrome version `98.0.4758.102`.
     - maybe related https://crbug.com/1296492
     - [update channel](https://chromereleases.googleblog.com/2022/03/stable-channel-update-for-desktop.html)
+    - [ ] Fix this
+      - Might require massive restructuring and removing the uses of `chrome.runtime.sendMessage`, maybe use `chrome.tabs.sendMessage`idk.
+      - If using `chrome.tabs.sendMessage` instead of `chrome.runtime.sendMessage` and also manifest v2 thus background page instead of service workers, we won't be affected.

   - Found another bug with chrome service workers (how surprising)
     - `webRequest.onBeforeRequest` won't trigger when service worker is inactive.
       - https://stackoverflow.com/q/66104520